Malta Free Trade Zones

 - The Free Zone Authority, appointed by the Minister responsible for Customs, will be in charge of the establishment, development, maintenance, operation and conservation of the Free Zone under the supervision of the Commissioner for Revenue.

-- The Authority will be given the right to manage and develop land in the Free Zone and determine the type of activities that can be carried out in the Free Zone.
+- The Authority will be given the right to manage and develop land in the Free Zone and determine the type of activities that can be carried out in such Free Trade Areas.
 The Authority will also decide on the rent charges, levies and fees that companies have to pay when they operate or rent facilities in the Free Zone.

 - According to the Act, business activities conducted in a Free Zone should mainly revolve around the following: